-On 26 August 1974, RTÉ News spoke to Tony Kinsella, from the Irish Union of School Students, who talks about the use of corporal punishment in post-primary schools.
+Tony Kinsella, from the Irish Union of School Students outlines the use of corporal punishment in post-primary schools.

-As an alternative to corporal punishment, Kinsella suggests student involvement in their own discipline through some sort of democratic structure in schools.
+As an alternative to corporal punishment he suggests student involvement in their own discipline through some sort of democratic structure in schools.
 In the long term, he sees the withdrawal of student privileges as an effective form of discipline.

 An RTÉ News report broadcast on 26 August 1974.